Monofony/Monofony/docs/cookbook/bdd/how-to-design-entities-with-phpspec.rst

         $this->author = $author;
     }

-You have done with phpspec to design your first entity!
+That's all to design your first entity!